Climate Science You Should Know

 During the Milankovitch Cycles, the Earth’s axis tilt varies from 22.1° to 24.5°.
 It takes about 41,000 years to complete a full cycle.

 When the tilt is at its maximum, a larger polar region is exposed to more solar radiation during the summer which leads to more rapid melting of the ice sheets.
-These maximum tilts have a huge amount of correlation with the start of Ice Age Termination events.

-Important fact: currently, the axial tilt is decreasing from its maximum value – which has more polar ice melting - towards the lower end of the range, which should reduce the amount of melting of the ice caps.
+Currently, Earth’s axial tilt is decreasing from its maximum value – which has more polar ice melting - towards the lower end of the range, which should reduce the amount of melting of the ice caps.

 precession earth wobble